 - b.
-As discussed in Section X. A Water Availability Analysis was prepared by Applied Civil Engineering, dated March 5, 2021 with a October 4, 2022 addendum.
+As discussed in Section X. A Water Availability Analysis was prepared by Applied Civil Engineering, dated March 5, 2021 with October 4, 2022 and February 2024 addendums.
 The report includes calculations for the existing and proposed water uses and a groundwater recharge analysis.
 An onsite water audit of existing uses was completed, and the existing water use associated with the single-family residence (fire-destroyed), residential pool, and vineyards is estimated to be 2.6 af/yr.
 Due to the proposed project, total water usage would increase to 3.0 af/yr.
 Overall, the project would result in an increased water usage of 0.472 af/yr.
-The preparation of a groundwater recharge analysis utilized the PRISM data set across the past 29 years.
-The recharge was estimated to be 5.4 af/yr.
+The preparation of a groundwater recharge analysis utilized the 10-year PRISM data set between water year 2011-12 and water year 2020-21.
+The recharge was estimated to be 4.5 af/yr.
 This is greater than the proposed use of 3 af/yr.
 The proposed water use would not impact groundwater availability. - c.
 Wastewater would be treated on-site and would not require a wastewater treatment provider; therefore, no impact would occur. - d/e.
 According to the Napa County Baseline Data Report, all of the solid waste landfills where Napa County's waste is disposed have more than sufficient capacity related to the current waste generation The project would comply with federal, state, and local statutes and regulations related to solid waste.
 Therefore, impacts would be less than significant.

-XX. .DFIRE.
-If located in or near state responsibility areas or lands sified as very high fire hazard severity zones, would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Substantially impair an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ b) Due to slope, prevailing winds and other factors, exacerbate wildfire risks and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? $\boxtimes$ c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?
+Less Than Potentially Significant Less Than XX.
+WILDFIRE.
+If located in or near state responsibility areas or lands Significant With Significant No Impact classified as very high fire hazard severity zones, would the project: Impact Impact Mitigation Incorporation Substantially impair an adopted emergency response plan or a) $\square$ $\square$ emergency evacuation plan? b) Due to slope, prevailing winds and other factors, exacerbate wildfire risks and thereby expose project occupants to pollutant $\square$ $\square$ concentrations from a wildfire or the uncontrolled spread of a wildfire?
+C) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines $\square$ $\square$ $\boxtimes$ or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of $\boxtimes$ runoff, post-fire slope instability, or drainage changes?